 Dr. Gail D. Burd Biography

-A fellow of the American Association for the Advancement of Science, she has also chaired numerous committees for national professional organizations and served on government panels for the National Institutes of Health and the National Science Foundation in addition to receiving several awards for innovative teaching and advising, including the UA Mortar Board Citation Award, College of Science Innovation in Teaching Award, and the Sarlo Family Foundation Outstanding Faculty Award.
-Dr. Burd currently co-teaches an undergraduate honors seminar on Biomedical Ethics and Health Policy with Regents Professor John Hildebrand.
-Dr. Burd earned her B.A. in Biology at Trenton State College (now College of New Jersey), her Ph.D. in Neurobiology from University of North Carolina, Chapel Hill, performed postdoctoral research at the Worcester Foundation for Experimental Biology in MA and at Harvard Medical School in the Massachusetts General Hospital.
-After three years as an assistant professor at Rockefeller University in New York City, she was recruited to the University of Arizona in 1985.
+A fellow of the American Association for the Advancement of Science, she has chaired numerous committees for national professional organizations and served on government panels for the National Science Foundation and the National Institutes of Health, including the Advisory Council for the National Institute of Deafness and Other Communicative Disorders.
+She has received several awards for innovative teaching and advising, including the UA Mortar Board Citation Award, College of Science Innovation in Teaching Award, and the Sarlo Family Foundation Outstanding Faculty Award.
+Dr. Burd also keeps current in teaching practices by co-teaching an undergraduate Honors College seminar on Biomedical Ethics and Health Policy with her husband, Dr. John Hildebrand.